aci-ref/facilitation_best_practices/activities/03-engagement.md

 One of the main duties of a Facilitator is meeting with researchers in order to better understand their ACI needs and to help them select the appropriate resources and approaches.
-To that end, engagements with researchers play a crucial role in developing an ACI plan and in contributing to the success of the plan.
-Engagements are important for accelerating the adoption of ACI resources in support of research endeavors.
+To that end, engagements, important for accelerating the adoption of ACI resources in support of research endeavors, play a crucial role in an ACI plan's development and in contributing to the plan's success.
 Activities defined as engagement may include:

 * Development of ACI Plans describing the overall strategies by which a researcher will proceed
-* Implementing one or more ACI resources for a project
+* Implementing the use of one or more ACI resources for a project
 * Attending initial and on-going meetings to discuss a researcher's projects, goals, and roadmap
 * Collaborating with a researcher on a portion of their project related